Duke Mansion, 400 Hermitage Road, is once again inviting the public to enjoy evenings on the historic property.

 It’s free to attend, and drink purchases from the cash bar help to sustain the Duke Mansion, which is a nonprofit.

-Chill Chasers Happy Hours take place Monday through Thursday, from 5 p.m. to 8 p.m., through the end of February.
+Summer Cocktail Evenings take place Monday through Thursday, from 5 p.m. to 8 p.m., in the month of August, 2019.

 No reservation is needed.

 Bring a few friends and enjoy great conservation by the fireplace.
 Enjoy a cash bar in beautiful surroundings at this nonprofit historic inn, from the crystal chandeliers to the marble floors.

 The Lynnwood Foundation, a nonprofit organization, maintains and preserves The Duke Mansion, listed on the National Register of Historic Places, by operating it as a Historic Inn and Meeting Place and created and operates The Lee Institute.